surajnaik90/ai/github-copilot-sdlc-usecases/inventory-management-usecases/prompts.md

 ## Development

-- Create an ASP.NET Core class library project with the required models based on the class diagram in the development folder.
+- Create an ASP.NET Core 8.0 class library project with the required models based on the class diagram in the development folder.

+- Create an ASP.NET Core 8.0 REST API Project to implement the user story.
+Implement just the get all products functionality.
+  Exclude Service implementation for supplier and inventory transactions, UI/UX reuirements, caching strategy, pagination, sorting etc.
+  Create a separate API sub folder under developemnt folder.
+Add the API project to an existing InventoryManagement solution file.

 - Create two separate layers for frontend and backend for this inventory management system.

 - Implement the "View Product Catalogue" feature.